PrabhnoorKhatkar/CS157A-Team10/README.md

 - Click next, then either select an existing instance of Tomcat 10.1 you have installed, or click "Download and Install" and accept the license agreement to download Tomcat 10.1 for you.
 - Once you click "Finish", it should immediately startup Tomcat and load the project, and you should see http://localhost:8080/ArtAuction/ popup in your default browser.
 The site is now ready to use!

+- Some notes:
+- To reach purchase artwork functionalities, you have to bid on a active artwork, and then adjust the end timestamp in sql to very near in the future (e.g 1 min in the future)
+- Wait for the countdown to work, and refresh the page and it should direct you have won, there may be a reserve, so you can place a very large bid to ensure you bid more than the reserve.

 ## Relations:

 - user(**userID**, emailAddress, password, name, displayName, address, anonymous)